|

 always served at the core of shield dwarf armies, even defiant in the

+face of overwhelming odds.
 Prestige Classes: Battleragers are legendary dwarven warriors who can

 enter a divine battle frenzy through ritualistic singing.
 Given to